e-dorigatti/e-dorigatti.github.io/_posts/2019-08-20-xkcd_commentary_frequentists_vs_bayesians.markdown

 hand, no prior at all can make them very guillible, almost like a child.
 You don't believe everything you read on the internet, do you?
 Then why do you believe everything your data tells you?

+An alternative interpretation of the reasoning conducted by the Bayesian scientist is that 50\$, or anything else, is a sure bet, for if the sun really exploded it will not matter that you lost it.
+This is the real genius behind this comic.